b1rdmania/launch-layer-mvp-propulsion-dex/docs/fixed-price-mode.md

 ---
-icon: grid-horizontal
+icon: coin
 ---

-# Launch Your Token
+# �� Launch Your Token

 Welcome to token launching, simplified!
 Launch Layer provides an open, transparent, and fair platform for fixed-price token raises on the Sonic network.
 This section is your comprehensive guide to get